We offer Vancouver Sculptra® injections (in Surrey), performed by a qualified doctor.

-The cost of Sculptra® will depend on what you want to treat, the severity of the case, and how much product is needed to achieve desired results.
+The cost of Sculptra® at our clinic, will depend on what you want to treat, the severity of the case, and how much product is needed to achieve desired results.
 Also, weeks after each treatment, we’ll need to assess your body’s response to the product, to know if you’ll need more injections.
 It will be near-impossible to give an estimate without seeing you in-person first, and regularly during your treatment plan.

-However, we can say that Sculptra® treatments start at $900 per injection, and go up from there.
+However, we can say that our Vancouver Sculptra® treatments start at $900 per injection, and go up from there.
 Though, the ultimate cost-per-treatment can also depend on package pricing you may want to opt for.

-Our cost for dermal filler injections include all supplies, service time, expertise and medical follow-up, in case of adverse side-effects.
+Our cost for dermal filler injections include all supplies, service time, doctor expertise and medical follow-up, in case of adverse side-effects.